 “With social media we can have hundreds or even thousands of followers,” said Mirgain.
 “But, the kind of social connections that matter to our health are more intimate; they include an emotional connection and even a sense of trust and vulnerability.”

 When feelings of loneliness do appear, Mirgain offers some tips for helping to turn the feelings into a positive experience.

 Don’t shoot the second arrow

 She explains that with loneliness, there are two arrows – the first is when we start to feel lonely, the second arrow is when we start to turn that feeling into a fact.

 When loneliness strikes, we might start to blame ourselves and be self-critical.
 We may even start to feel that others are judging us.
 If we shoot that second arrow, we start to turn the feelings of loneliness inward and make it our reality.
 This can cause us to withdraw or become distrustful of others.

 Like an old commercial said – when feelings of loneliness hit, reach out and connect with someone.
-Call up a friend or even just get out among people, like at the library.
-Saying ‘hello’ to a stranger or asking the clerk how his or her day is going can help us connect with others; doing so helps keep us from withdrawing further into ourselves.
-And while it may seem like the opposite would be true, solitary activity can even help.
+Call up a friend or just get out among people, like at the library.
+Saying "Hello" to a stranger or asking the clerk how his or her day is going can help us connect with others; doing so helps keep us from withdrawing further into ourselves.
+And while it might seem like the opposite would be true, solitary activity can even help.